ecmwf/earthkit-data/docs/source/release-notes/migration_1.0.0.rst

 Field
 -----------

-The Field is now not polymorphic but is made up of polymorphic components using format independent metadata.
+The :py:class:`~earthkit.data.core.field.Field` is now not polymorphic but is made up of polymorphic components using format independent metadata.
 So far the following components are implemented:

-- parameter
+- parameter (see: :py:class:`~earthkit.data.field.component.parameter.ParameterBase`)
-- time
+- time (see: :py:class:`~earthkit.data.field.component.time.TimeBase`)
-- vertical
+- vertical (see: :py:class:`~earthkit.data.field.component.vertical.VerticalBase`)
-- geography
+- geography (see: :py:class:`~earthkit.data.field.component.geography.GeographyBase`)
-- ensemble
+- ensemble (see: :py:class:`~earthkit.data.field.component.ensemble.EnsembleBase`)
-- proc
+- proc (see: :py:class:`~earthkit.data.field.component.proc.ProcBase`)
-- labels
+- labels (see: :py:class:`~earthkit.data.field.handler.labels.SimpleLabels`)

 Each component has its own set of metadata keys and methods.
 There are two ways to access the related values from the components: